 PGE’s power system field teams provide a comprehensive suite of engineering and technician services with a focus on “Safety Around The Clock.”
-Our power system field teams are available for specific projects, ongoing support projects, or staff augmentation projects.
+Our power system field teams are available for specific projects, ongoing support projects, or embedded workforce projects.
 Our skilled and knowledgeable staff are proven leaders in supporting the unique standards and peak performance requirements of our client’s networks.
 PGE’s world-class engineering and test personnel are fully trained on various test equipment, software applications and platforms including Omicron, Doble, Pro-Test and RTS.
 The PGE power system field teams are also equipped to conduct studies and analyses utilizing NERC-MOD and TPL standards.

 Installed new conduit, control cables and panels for redundancy protection to a 230/138 kV autotransformer.
 PGE provided total construction management and a team of test engineers.
 This very complex project was completed with only 3 weeks of preparation.

 In supporting a Smart Grid initiative, PGE installed battery monitoring systems in over 185 substations, requiring only 8 weeks.